Montchanin coal mine

 Location of the deposit on the map of French coal basins.

 The Montchanin coal mines were collieries that operated between 1820 and 1913 in the commune of Montchanin and several neighboring communes in Saône-et-Loire, central-eastern France.

 Two concessions (Montchanin and Longpendu) were granted, before being merged in 1866 and acquired by Schneider et Cie in 1869.
-Mining at Montchanin enjoyed two periods of prosperity (1849-1864 and 1875-1885), before declining and collapsing at the beginning of the 20th century.
+Mining at Montchanin enjoyed two periods of prosperity (1849-1864 and 1875–1885), before declining and collapsing at the beginning of the 20th century.
 The total production of the deposit, which belongs to the Blanzy coalfield, amounts to 7 million tons.

 At the beginning of the 21st century, several remnants remain, including slag heaps, partially open shafts, ventilation shafts, and ruins of mining buildings.

 Location

 The Montchanin and Longpendu coalfield is an extension of the Blanzy coalfield, located in the communes of Montchanin, Le Breuil, Écuisses, Saint-Eusèbe, and Torcy, in the center of the Saône-et-Loire department, in the Bourgogne-Franche-Comté region of eastern France.

-The operated area of the two concessions at Longpendu and Montchanin covers a total surface area of 25 km².
+The operated area of the two concessions at Longpendu and Montchanin covers a total surface area of 25 km^{2}.

 A total of seven sectors are exploited: Bois des fauches, La Motte, and La Marquise in the northeast; Parc avril, Quétel-Les Ecrasées, and Gare-Ravarde in the center; Les Mésarmes and the Wilson sector in the southwest.

 The mining areas operated by the Montchanin and Longpendu concessions:1.
 Les Mésarmes;2.
 Wilson;